-The Babolat Pure Aero is famously endorsed by 21 grand slam champion Rafael Nadal as well as Felix Auger-Aliassime, Jennifer Brady, Danielle Collins, Leylah Fernandez, Bethanie Mattek-Sands, and Elise Mertens.
+The Babolat Pure Aero is famously endorsed by 22 grand slam singles champion Rafael Nadal as well as Felix Auger-Aliassime, Jennifer Brady, Danielle Collins, Leylah Fernandez, Bethanie Mattek-Sands, and Elise Mertens.

 The Babolat Pure Aero Lite is not currently endorsed by any tennis pros as it is simply a lighter version of the regular Pure Aero.

 Comparison of the Babolat Pure Aero Lite and Pure Aero